 “I have them for prospecting, commonly asked questions, call flow ups, campaign messages, introductions to AEs, and LinkedIn Inmail messages.”

 Here’s an example of folders organized for the workflow and tasks of an AE.
 This allows them to move quickly through their library and effortlessly find the correct template they need.

 This sales productivity hack will save you hours per week.
 Organizing your templates into folders will help you move through your everyday inbox flow more efficiently.

-Seamlessly create and organize templates right from your inbox.
+Seamlessly create and organize templates right from your Outlook or Gmail inbox.
 Download a free trial today.

 6. Block off Time at the End of the Day to Plan Your Next Day